Demographics of Japan: Hāfu

 Hāfu (a kana rendition of "half") is a term used for people who are biracial and ethnically half Japanese.
-Of the one million children born in Japan in 2013, 2.2% had one or two non-Japanese parents.^{[70]} According to the Japanese Ministry of Health, Labor and Welfare, in 2016 one in forty-nine babies born in Japan ware born into families with one non-Japanese parent.
+Of the one million children born in Japan in 2013, 2.2% had one or two non-Japanese parents.^{[70]} In 2016, one in forty-nine babies born in Japan were born into families with one non-Japanese parent.
 Most intermarriages in Japan are between Japanese men and women from other Asian countries, including China, the Philippines and South Korea.
-Southeast Asia too, also has significant populations of people with half-Japanese ancestry, particularly in the Philippines, Indonesia, Malaysia, Singapore and Thailand.
+Southeast Asia also has significant populations of people with half-Japanese ancestry, particularly in the Philippines, Indonesia, Malaysia, Singapore and Thailand.

 In the 1940s, biracial Japanese children (Ainoko), specifically Amerasian children, encountered social problems such as poverty, perception of impurity and discrimination due to negative treatment in Japan.
 In the 21st century, discrimination against hāfu occurs based on how different their identity, behavior and appearance is from a typical Japanese person.